Chelation therapy: Autism

-Quackwatch says that autism is one of the conditions for which chelation therapy has been falsely promoted as effective, and practitioners falsify diagnoses of metal poisoning to trick parents into having their children undergo the risky process.
+According to Quackwatch, autism is one of the conditions for which chelation therapy has been falsely promoted as effective, and practitioners falsify diagnoses of metal poisoning to trick parents into having their children undergo the risky process.
 As of 2008, up to 7% of children with autism worldwide had been subjected to chelation therapy.
 The death of two children in 2005 was caused by the administration of chelation treatments, according to the American Center for Disease Control.
 One of them had autism.
 Parents either have a doctor use a treatment for lead poisoning, or buy unregulated supplements, in particular DMSA and lipoic acid.
 Aspies For Freedom, an autism rights organization, considers this use of chelation therapy unethical and potentially dangerous.
 There is little to no credible scientific research that supports the use of chelation therapy for the effective treatment of autism.

 Deaths from chelation therapy

 In August 2005, a five-year-old boy with autism died while undergoing chelation therapy.
 Others have also died while undergoing chelation therapy, including a three-year-old non-autistic girl and a non-autistic adult.
 These deaths were due to cardiac arrest caused by hypocalcemia during chelation therapy.
 In two of the cases, hypocalcemia appears to have been caused by the administration of Na2EDTA (disodium EDTA) and in the third case the type of EDTA was unknown.
 Only the three-year-old girl had been found to have an elevated blood lead level and resulting low iron levels and anemia, which is the conventional medical cause for administration of chelation therapy.

 According to protocol, EDTA should not be used in the treatment of children.
 More than 30 deaths have been recorded in association with IV-administered disodium EDTA since the 1970s.